microsoft/vscode-docs/docs/copilot/getting-started.md

 This tutorial walks you through setting up the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension, and discovering the key features of GitHub Copilot in Visual Studio Code.
 Learn how to get started with AI-powered code suggestions, use chat conversations to refactor your code, and fix code errors with smart actions.

-In this tutorial, you're using GitHub Copilot to help you create a `Calculator` class in TypeScript, but Copilot is also trained on numerous other languages and a wide variety of frameworks.
+In this tutorial, you're using GitHub Copilot to help you create a `Calculator` class in TypeScript.

+> **Note:** While we're using TypeScript for this tutorial, please note that Copilot is also trained on numerous other languages and a wide variety of frameworks.

 For an overview of the GitHub Copilot features in VS Code, see the [GitHub Copilot Overview](/docs/copilot/overview.md).